 Is distinctly annoyed

-If you enjoyed this pick of the best bawdy and risqué limericks, you can find more classic limericks, courtesy of SF writer Isaac Asimov, here.
-You might also enjoy these classic humorous poems and our short biographies of Victorian writers told in limerick form.
+If you enjoyed this pick of the best bawdy and risqué limericks, we recommend this glorious collection, Lure of the Limerick, The.
+You can find more classic limericks, courtesy of SF writer Isaac Asimov, here.
+You might also enjoy our short introduction to the limerick form, these classic humorous poems and our short biographies of Victorian writers told in limerick form.